How to Master Adhesive Selection for Industrial Applications

 UK metal fabrication relies on metalwork adhesives that provide high-impact resistance of 15 Joules.

-These structural solutions replace traditional rivets to eliminate the risk of galvanic corrosion between dissimilar metals.
+These structural solutions replace traditional rivets, eliminating the risk of galvanic corrosion between dissimilar metals.

-The packaging sector relies on high-speed adhesives that achieve fiber tear in under 2 seconds.
+The packaging sector relies on high-speed adhesives that achieve fibre tear in under 2 seconds.

 As a Platinum Apollo Distributor, we ensure these products meet the rigorous throughput demands of modern UK logistics.